holtzermann17/ethics-hccc-treatment/treatment.md

 Scope
 -----

 Corresponding to the broad aims outlined above, alongside HCI, *Human-Computer Cocreativity* (HCCC) and *Computational Social Creativity* (CSC) are inspiring domains.
 In HCCC, creativity is attributed to collectives; CSC embeds models of social creativity within computational systems.
-Our aim will be to look in more detail at what what humans co-create with computational media.
+Our aim will be to look in more detail at what humans co-create with computational media.
 While our focus is on modern computing machinery, in order to cast a wide net we think about computers as 'effective systems' or even just as tools or machinery.
 Tools and language have been with us since the dawn of humankind.

 1.0 Philosophical foundation for a contemporary ethical practice
 ====================================================================================